Ericliu001/SwiftUI-Architecture-Sample/README.md

 ### Why This Approach?

-Traditional SwiftUI navigation with multiple `NavigationLink`s scattered throughout the view hierarchy can become difficult to manage as applications grow.
+SwiftUI navigation with multiple `NavigationLink`s scattered throughout the view hierarchy can become difficult to manage as applications grow.
 This approach provides:

 - **Centralized Control**: All navigation logic in one place
 - **Predictable State**: Clear navigation state management